TKESuperDave/PayaServices/Merchant Application Gateway/Process.md

 _NOTE:  A live webservice address, username, and password will be supplied upon successful certification._

 # **Supported Electronic Applications**

+The following SEC Codes are supported for an electronic application:

  - Telephone Initiated Entry (TEL)
  - Internet Initiated Entry (WEB)
  - Prearranged Payment and Deposit Entry (PPD)